rerun/rerun/modules/stubbs/README.md

 	jumps (1)

 Does this test script remind you of a command replay log?
-It should, it is a replay log!
+It should, it works like a replay log!

 #### Example log output